AdobeDocs/commerce-merchant-services.en/help/live-search/boundaries-limits.md

 ---
 # Boundaries and limits

+When it comes to site search, Adobe Commerce gives you options.
 Review the following boundaries and limits to ensure that [!DNL Live Search] and [!DNL Catalog Service] meet the needs of your business.
+If you need advanced search capabilities such as content search, bring-your-own-algorithm (BYOA), or attribute-based merchandising, consider a third-party search solution.

 ## General